Alerts in SAP HANA Database and Data Lake

 The following instructions demonstrate a few examples of triggering alerts in a SAP HANA database.

-Ensure these actions are performed on a non-production system such as a trial account or only use the test alert.
+Perform these actions on a non-production system, such as a trial or free tier account.

 -